dbart01/DBSQLite/README.md

 @end
 ```

 The <code>+ (NSDictionary *)keyMapForModelObject;</code> method should return a mapping of the SQLite table column names to the property names of the model object __IF__ they are __NOT__ the same.
 In this example the property names and column names match exactly, so we let <code>DBSQLite</code> automatically generate the mapping by returning the <code>DBSQLiteKeyMapDefault</code> constant.

-If they were to differ, we could implement a custom mapping like so:
+If they were to differ, as it in this table schema:

 ```objc
 + (void)createUserTable {